zealvora/certified-kubernetes-administrator/Domain 7 - Logging and Monitoring/Readme.md

-# Domain - Troubleshooting Application Failure
+# Domain - Logging and Monitoring

 The code mentioned in this document are used in the Certified Kubernetes Administrator 2022 course.